SolarFactories/terraform-provider-dependencytrack/docs/resources/team_permissions.md

 ### Required

-- `permissions` (List of String) Permissions for team.
+- `permissions` (List of String) Alphabetically sorted Permissions for team.
 Conflicts with `dependencytrack_team_permission`.
 See DependencyTrack for allowed values.
 - `team` (String) UUID for the Team for which to manage the permissions.